haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 Derived types inherit an explicitly set scalar storage order from their parent types.
-This may be overridden for the derived type by giving an explicit scalar storage order for the derived type.
-For a record extension, the derived type must have the same scalar storage order as the parent type.
+This may be overridden for the derived type by giving an explicit scalar storage order for it.
+However, for a record extension, the derived type must have the same scalar storage order as the parent type.

 A component of a record type that is itself a record or an array and that does not start and end on a byte boundary must have have the same scalar storage